 - Individual or collective negotiation of discounts / price lists

-- Wholesale ordering systems with advanced techniques; e.g. ordering files or offering creation
+- Wholesale ordering systems with advanced functionality; e.g. ordering files or offering creation

 - Saving and sharing shopping cart content